 - Injury of the hands or feet, such as wrist fractures or frostbite

 - Cancer chemotherapy

 - Estrogen-containing medicine

-- Change in skin color to white then to blue—as blood flow is slowed
+- A change in skin color to white then to blue when blood flow is slowed

 - Skin color change to red once blood is flowing again

-- Throbbing and tingling sensations, stinging, pain, and swelling of the area—at the end of the attack as blood flow returns
+- Throbbing and tingling, stinging, pain, and swelling of the area when blood flow returns

 |Constriction of Blood Vessels|